+I, , Secretary of Corporation, a corporation, do hereby certify that the following is a full, true and correct copy of a resolution duly adopted by the Board of Directors of said Corporation, at its meeting duly called and held at the office of the Corporation located at on the day of , 20, at which a quorum was present and acting throughout; and that said resolution has not been modified, amended or rescinded and continues in full force and effect:

+(address)

-I,, Secretary of Corporation, a corporation, do hereby certify that the following is a full true and correct copy of a resolution duly adopted by the Board of Directors of said Corporation at its meeting duly called and held at the office of the Corporation located a (address) on the day of, 20, at which a quorum was presen and acting throughout; and that said resolution has not been modified, amended or rescinded and continues in full force and effect: "RESOLVED that any individual at the time holding the position of President or Vice President, be, and each of them hereby is, authorized to execute on behalf of the Corporation any bid, proposal or contract for the sale or rental of the products of the Corporation or for services to be performed by the Corporation and to execute any bond required by any such bid proposal or contract with the United States Government or the State of Hawaii or the City and County of Honolulu, or any County or Municipal Government of said State, or any department or subdivision of any of them."
-IN WITNESS WHEREOF, I have hereunto set my hand and affixed the corporate seal of said Corporation this day o , 20 Secretary (Names and Addresses of) President
+"RESOLVED that any individual at the time holding the position of President or Vice President, be, and each of them hereby is, authorized to execute on behalf of the Corporation any bid, proposal or contract for the sale or rental of the products of the Corporation or for services to be performed by the Corporation and to execute any bond required by any such bid proposal or contract with the United States Government or the State of Hawaii or the City and County of Honolulu, or any County or Municipal Government of said State, or any department or subdivision of any of them."

+IN WITNESS WHEREOF, I have hereunto set my hand and affixed the corporate seal of said Corporation this day of , 20.